 How Countly Works

 Countly tracks users on mobile apps as well as web and desktop apps using a small plugin (SDK) that you integrate into your application (or website) in under 10 minutes.
 As soon as there is any activity or event on any of these platforms, Countly immediately starts collecting data.
 After installing the Countly SDK on your application, the application users will start sending event data to the Countly server.
 Countly gathers information from these events regarding their actions, how they behave, which operator they are on, etc.

 How Event and Session data are sent to Countly

-As the user opens the application, the Countly SDK starts collecting data the way you define.
+As the user opens the application, the Countly SDK starts collecting data the way you define it.
 Events and Sessions are collected and then sent to the Countly (or your) servers using an HTTPS request every 60 seconds for mobile SDKs, and every 500 milliseconds for web SDKs.

 Note that you should see Session data on your dashboard as soon as the app launches.
 However, for Events, you will need to wait for the next tick, which occurs every 60 seconds.
-If you record more than 10 different events inside the app, it will not even wait for the next tick, instead sending them immediately.
+If you record more than 10 different events inside the app, it will not even wait for the next tick, sending them immediately instead.

 Countly Updates, Update Schedules, and Update Notifications

 We distribute each version through our Github page.
 Countly changelog lists all Countly versions and corresponding changelogs.
 The news of new version launches is also shared by email and on our blog.
 Follow the Countly blog to remain informed of all updates.

 The Countly Assistant, which is enabled by default and available for both the Enterprise Edition and the Community Edition, will notify you when there is an update on major SDKs as well as the Countly server with a bell icon on the top right of your Countly panel.

 Languages that Countly supports

 Countly supports more than 10 languages.
 Head over to the Countly localization project and support us if your language is not on the list.
 Sending an email to us will suffice to start.

 Downloading Countly Server and SDKs